Ruakākā and Marsden Cove

 Ruakākā Surf Life Saving patrols in summer and hosts beach education days and surf life saving competitions throughout the year.

 Marsden Cove Marina & Village

 Marsden Cove is a world class 230 berth marina with all tide and weather access to and from the ocean via a deep water harbour, along with a marine service precinct, public boat ramps and fuel berths.
-The Marina village has a cafe, local stores and the Marsden Cove Market is held on the third Sunday of every month.
+The Marina village has a waterside cafe and a handful of stores for your convenience.

 One Tree Point

 This village on the west side of Whangārei Harbour is enjoyed for its sheltered swimming beaches, easy access to local fishing spots and dramatic view of Mount Manaia across the channel.

 Just a few hundred metres off State Highway One, this popular beach has a Department of Conservation campground nestled in the sand dunes back from the beach.
 Naturists use the beach area to the south of the camp.